-Chipotle Mexican Grill was founded by Steve Ells in 1993 and based in Denver, Colorado.
-The name Chipotle derives from the Mexican Spanish name for a smoked, dried jalapeño chili pepper.
+Chipotle Mexican Grill was founded by Steve Ells in 1993 and is based in Denver, Colorado.
+The name Chipotle derives from the Nahuatl/Mexican name for a smoked, dried jalapeño chili pepper.

-Founder Steve Ells attended the Culinary Institute of America in Hyde Park, New York; afterward, he became a line cook for Jeremiah Tower at Stars in San Francisco, California.
-In 1993, Ells took what he learned in San Francisco and opened the first Chipotle in Denver, Colorado, near the University of Denver campus using an $85,000 loan from his father.
+Founder Steve Ells attended the Culinary Institute of America in Hyde Park, New York.
+Afterward, he became a line cook for Jeremiah Tower at Stars in San Francisco, California.
+In 1993, Ells took what he learned in San Francisco and opened the first Chipotle restaurant in Denver, Colorado, near the University of Denver campus with an $85,000 loan from his father.

 Ells and his father calculated that the store would need to sell 107 burritos per day in order to be profitable; however, after one month, the original restaurant was selling over 1,000 burritos a day.
-Ells had originally planned to use funds from the first Chipotle in order to open a fine-dining restaurant but instead focused on Chipotle Mexican Grill when the restaurants saw success.
+Ells had originally planned to use funds from the first Chipotle to open a fine-dining restaurant but instead focused on Chipotle Mexican Grill when the restaurant showed the potential for further success.

-Chipotle does not franchise its business, considering retaining ownership of all locations central to the ability to set the tone for employee culture, as well as to maintain its commitment to sustainable ingredients.
+By 2017, Chipotle was operating more than 2,400 restaurants.
+Chipotle does not franchise its business, considering retaining ownership of all its locations central to its ability to set the tone for employee culture, as well as to maintain its commitment to sustainable ingredients.

 In October 2006, McDonald's fully divested from Chipotle.
-This was part of a larger initiative for McDonald's to divest all of its non-core business restaurants - Chipotle, Donato's Pizza, and Boston Market - so that it could squarely focus on the main McDonald's chain.
+This was part of a larger initiative for McDonald's to divest all of its non-core business restaurants, including Chipotle, Donatos Pizza, and Boston Market, so that it could squarely focus on the main McDonald's chain.

 Following McDonald's divestment, Chipotle bought back the few franchises it had sold and became 100% company-owned.
 Chipotle went public in 2007.

-In late 2015, there were a series of E-coli outbreaks at various Chipotle Mexican Grill restaurants, including 11 Chipotle restaurants in Washington and Oregon.
+In late 2015, there was a series of E-coli outbreaks at various Chipotle Mexican Grill restaurants, including 11 Chipotle restaurants in Washington and Oregon.

 The company said it conducted deep cleaning at the restaurants that were connected to the E-coli outbreak, replacing ingredients in those restaurants, changing food preparation procedures, providing all necessary supply chain data to investigators, and surveying employees to be sure none have had any symptoms of illness.

-Chipotle also said the company is expanding testing of key ingredients, examining all of its food-safety procedures to find any opportunity for improvement, and is working with two renowned food safety scientists to assess all of its food safety programs, from the farms that provide its food to its restaurants.
+Chipotle also said the company is expanding testing of key ingredients, examining all of its food-safety procedures to find other opportunities for improvement, and is working with two renowned food safety scientists to assess all of its food safety programs, from the farms that provide its food to its restaurants.

-According to the CDC, there are about 48 million cases of food-related illness in the U.S. annually, including 265,000 cases of E. coli.
+According to the CDC, about 48 million cases of food-related illness happen in the U.S. annually, including 265,000 cases of E. coli.